socrata/soda-android-sdk/README.md

 ### SodaMapFragment

-The SodaMapFragment is simply a MapSupportFragment.
-The SodaMapFragment can be customized by overriding methods in its implementations
+The `SodaMapFragment` is simply a `MapSupportFragment`.
+The `SodaMapFragment` can be customized by overriding methods in its implementations

-1. Subclass the SodaMapFragment and customize as needed.
+1. Subclass the `SodaMapFragment` and customize as needed.
 2. Set the consumer property to indicate which Consumer object is used to query the data.
-3. Override the getQuery(Geobox) method to create a custom Query to fetch the data required.
+3. Override the `getQuery(Geobox)` method to create a custom Query to fetch the data required.
 The geo box for the map will be passed to this method if you wish to filter the results based on the current map view.
-4. Override the toMarkerOptions(Object) method to provide a marker for the current fetched entity.
+4. Override the `toMarkerOptions(Object)` method to provide a marker for the current fetched entity.